karlgrz/karlgrz.com/site/content/post/2022-01-27-my-favorite-records-of-2021.markdown

 ![](/images/2022-01-27-my-favorite-records-of-2021/GreyAura.jpg)
 [Youtube Music](https://music.youtube.com/playlist?list=OLAK5uy_nOe4-b8PHWdOrcXBzU_j-NSo5xbshyT7E) | [Spotify](https://open.spotify.com/album/5vW1cV7SNc4FxcvS7Zm8Ab)

 Wonderful black metal record.
 Listen to this for the wild bass lines alone.
-This trio captured magic on record, I love the atmosphere they bring to the table here.
+This trio captured magic on record.
+I love the atmosphere they bring to the table here.
 Fantastic performances throughout, but the standout for me is the bass playing, which is unusual in this genre.
 Looking forward to their next one.

 ## 21.)
 Every Time I Die - Radical
 ![](/images/2022-01-27-my-favorite-records-of-2021/EveryTimeIDie.jpg)